Hawker Hind

-The Hawker Hind was a British light bomber of the inter-war years produced by Hawker Aircraft for the Royal Air Force.
+The Hawker Hind is a British light bomber of the inter-war years produced by Hawker Aircraft for the Royal Air Force.
 It was developed from the Hawker Hart day bomber introduced in 1931.

 Design and development

 An improved Hawker Hart bomber defined by Specification G.7/34, was purchased by the RAF as an interim aircraft, while more modern monoplane bombers such as the Fairey Battle were still in development.
 Structural elements were a mixture of steel and duralumin with the wings being fabric covered; the main differences compared to the earlier Hart was a new powerplant, (the Rolls-Royce Kestrel V) and the inclusion of refinements from the earlier derivatives such as the cut-down rear cockpit developed for the Demon.
 The prototype (Serial number K2915) was constructed very rapidly due to Hawker's development work for other proposals and made its first flight on 12 September 1934.
 A variety of changes were subsequently incorporated ("ram's horn" exhaust manifolds, Fairey-Reed metal propeller and engine improvements) with the first production Hind (K4636) flown on 4 September 1935.